BorislavIvanov/Telerik_Academy/02. Web Development/03. JavaScript Part I/07. Using Objects/README.md

  * Check if three segment lines can form a triangle

 02. Write a function that removes all elements with a given value

- * Attach it to the array class.
- * Read about prototype and how to attach methods.

  ```
  var arr = [1,2,1,4,1,3,4,1,111,3,2,1,"1"];